nsbradford/Productivity/README.md

 * **KonMari method**:

-## What I've tried that doesn't work
+## What I've tried and didn't like
 * Nutrition:
   * Intermittent fasting while also doing intense daily exercise: too little energy in mornings, I find i need 1-200 calories at least (preferably high in protein).
 * Newsletters: